 - The Plans I Have For You by Amy parker

 - The Prince’s Poison Cup by RC Sproul

 - The Barber Who Wanted to Pray by RC Sproul

 - God is Really Good by Bill Johnson

 - God’s Great Love for You by Rick Warren

 - The Magnificent Thing by Ashley Sires

-So we started this tradition at 3 years of age but you can start and end at whatever age works best for your family.
+So we started this tradition when my oldest was 3 years old but there were some years I just couldn’t get the book in time into the country where we served.
+You can start and end at whatever age works best for your family.
 You can decide to stop whenever your kids outgrow children’s books or continue giving them books to fit their age and personality.
 At this point my oldest still enjoys getting his one meaningful book gift so we continue with this tradition.